Are there any medical, physical or other restrictions?

 What types of manoeuvres will we fly?

 The standard 25 minute flight will allow you to experience all the basics eg. loops, rolls, spins and some combinations of figures.
 For more advanced gyrations and sequence demonstrations you may want to add on additional airborne minutes.
 You can discuss this with your instructor at the time.
 This allows you some flexibility to tailor your flight depending on what you like and how you are getting on.
-See our price list for options.

 Can I fly the aircraft?